wieslawsoltes/DxfParser/guide.md

 6. **Navigation**: Use the handle-based navigation to jump among cross-referenced entities quickly (layer definitions, block references, etc.).
 7. **Resizing Columns**: Drag header dividers to resize columns; widths persist per session.
 8. **Right Panel Toggle**: Hide the right panel when focusing on a single file; re-enable for compare and diff.
+9. **Tooltips Everywhere**: Hover over controls to discover actions; tooltips auto-fit in the viewport for readability.

 ---